 Being a successful manager requires having a solid set of interpersonal skills.
 If you are an experienced manager, you know that the ability to effectively manage conflict in the workplace is one of the most important management skills you can have.
-Those who are new to management are often surprised that conflict management takes up so much of their time and is not always easy.
+Those who are new to management are often surprised that conflict resolution strategies take up so much of their time and is not always easy.

 Conflict in the workplace is inevitable.
 However, conflict is not always a negative.
-If effectively managed, conflict shouldn’t interfere with productivity or damage employee morale.
+If effectively managed with conflict resolution strategies, conflict shouldn’t interfere with productivity or damage employee morale.

 Importance of Effective Conflict Resolution Skills